 - HIST202 Early Modern Europe (Oliver Holmes)

-A sophomore seminar is required for the completion of the history major.
+A sophomore seminar is required for the completion of the history major for the class of 2014 only.
 These courses require roughly the same kind of commitment as FYI courses, but sophomores are given preference and the courses are more oriented toward history as a discipline.
-In 2013-2014 the sophomore seminars are:
+In 2013-2014 the sophomore seminars are

 - HIST179 Gender and History (Laurie Nussdorfer)

-- HIST153 Enlightment and Concept of the Self (Oliver Holmes)
+- HIST153 Enlightenment and Concept of the Self (Oliver Holmes)

 Knowledge of foreign languages is essential to most kinds of historical inquiry and is indispensable to anyone planning graduate study in history.
 The department strongly advises all history majors to learn at least one foreign language.
 Students concentrating in European history normally should acquire a reading knowledge of a European language (modern or ancient) by the end of the junior year.
 Wesleyan sponsors semester-long study programs with language training in several European countries, in Israel, and in Japan and China.
 There are programs under different auspices for other countries and other continents.

 Wesleyan credit for work done away from Wesleyan is assured only when the arrangements for study are made through Wesleyan, for instance, through the Office of International Studies for certain formal exchange programs.
 In all other cases, a student must petition for transfer of credit before going away to take the course(s).
 Transfer of credits does not automatically mean the credits will be accepted toward the major; history majors must consult their advisors in advance to be safe.